Island Peak

 Overview:

 In Nepal’s Khumbu region, Island Peak, also called Imja Tse, is a strenuous climbing expedition.
 At 20,305 feet (6,189 meters) above sea level, it provides a demanding and fulfilling experience.
-With low-angle sections on the headwall, the climb is rather easy, but there is a lengthy section of 40- to 50-degree snow that demands a solid line.
-A certain amount of technical climbing and rope work skills is required, but substantial experience is not.
 During the expedition, one learns how to use essential climbing equipment such as screw gates, fig 8s, cows’ tails, and jammers.

 AH offer Trekking Island Peak in April often means sharing the mountain with climbers training for Everest later in the season, and altitude sickness is a possible risk during the trip.
 Usually, the Island Peak trip lasts for 19 days, which includes, trekking up to Base Camp (EBC) on Everest.
 The trip starts with a 45-minute flight that offers breathtaking Himalayan vistas from Kathmandu to Lukla.
 The 1:25,000 Climbing and Trekking Map by Sandra Greulich and Sasha Wet stein and the Island Peak Climbing Map – Imja Tse by Nepal Maps are suggested maps for the Island Peak Trek.